 A malfunctioning slide door might open halfway, it might beep as you roll it open or it might not even open at all.

-Some of the underlying issues with Honda odyssey slide doors include:
+Some of the underlying issues with Honda Odyssey slide doors include:

-- Worn out rail rubber bumpers
+- Worn-out rail rubber bumpers

 - Electrical failures